 Wired for the Next Generation

-The OfficeJet Pro 8025 is one of the smartest all in one printers you'll find anywhere.
-Syncing is available for some of the biggest cloud platforms - including QuickBooks and Google Drive - and its self-connecting Wi-Fi minimizes the amount of time you have to spend troubleshooting an issue.
-Instead, it will undergo an automated three-step process to diagnose.
+The OfficeJet Pro 8025 is one of the smartest all-in-one printers you'll find anywhere.
+It is capable of syncing to some of the biggest cloud platforms - including QuickBooks and Google Drive - and its self-connecting Wi-Fi minimizes the amount of time you have to spend troubleshooting an issue.
+Instead, it will undergo an automated three-step process to diagnose any potential problems.

 An Innovative Way to Save Money on Ink

-If you use up a lot of ink and see it cutting deep into your expenses, you'll be relieved to know the EcoTank ET-4760 exists.
-While you may have to be a little more delicate working with it, the due of regular ink instead of cartridges can trim your costs down by as much as 90%.
+If you use up a lot of ink and see it cutting deep into your expenses, you'll be relieved to discover the EcoTank ET-4760.
+While you may have to be a little more delicate working with it, the use of regular ink instead of cartridges can trim your costs down by as much as 90%.

-There's also some cool bells and whistles that are nice to have but that you probably won't rely on.
-The most helpful is the ability to start and stop print jobs with your voice.
-That won't work for the highest intensity jobs, but the 30 page ADF helps justify it greatly.
+There are also some cool bells and whistles built-in, which are nice to have but which you probably won't rely on all too much.
+The most helpful of these is the ability to start and stop print jobs with your voice alone.
+That won't work for the highest intensity jobs, but the 30-page ADF helps justify it greatly.

 3. HP ENVY 5055 Wireless All-in-One Photo Printer

-Residential customers and smaller business owners who don't need the best two in one printer for printing speed or clarity should look to the Envy 5055.
-It's powerful enough to suit most individuals and some smaller businesses, but it's priced at a reasonable price of around a hundred bucks.
+Residential customers and smaller business owners who don't need the best all-in-one printer for printing speed or clarity should look to the Envy 5055.
+It's powerful enough to suit most individuals and some smaller businesses, but it's reasonably priced at around a hundred bucks.

 Add in the money you'll save thanks to the discounted automatic fulfillment service, and you're left with one of the best deals on the market.
 Even the resolution is very good for the price.
 Just bear in mind that you'll be sacrificing a few conveniences like an automatic document feeder for that privilege.